Symptoms Of A Brake Fluid Leak : Causes & Leak Repair Cost

 But sometimes the brake fluid pipeline gets cracked for any reason or the joint connectors at the ends of the fluid pipeline get damaged.
 Due to which brake fluid starts leaking.

-In the hydraulic braking system of vehicles, when the brake pedal is depressed, the brake master cylinder sends fluid under high pressure to the brake caliper, due to which the piston of the brake caliper is pressed and the brake disc pads squeeze onto the brake rotor.
+In the hydraulic braking system of vehicles, when the brake pedal is depressed, the brake master cylinder sends fluid under high pressure to the brake caliper piston, due to which the piston of the brake caliper is pressed and the brake disc pads squeeze onto the brake rotor.

 But sometimes the piston valves and rings of the brake caliper wear out.
 Due to which brake fluid starts leaking when brake pedal is pressed from the piston of brake caliper.
 You may notice a brake fluid leak as a drip on the brake caliper or on the inside of the wheel.